wsperat/forest-fire/docs/rust-api.md

 - `Model::used_feature_indices()`
 - `Model::used_feature_count()`
 - `Model::optimize_inference(...)`
+- `Model::optimize_inference_with_missing_features(...)`
 - `OptimizedModel::used_feature_indices()`
 - `OptimizedModel::used_feature_count()`
 - `OptimizedModel::serialize_compiled()`
 - `OptimizedModel::deserialize_compiled(...)`

 Optimized models still accept the full semantic feature space on input, but they lower the runtime into a compact projected feature space internally so batch preprocessing only touches the columns that appear in splits.

+Inference inputs can also contain missing values through the normal raw-input paths, including floating-point `NaN` values and `polars` nulls when the feature is available.

 That means there are really three layers to keep in mind: